 Students are not required to take more than two exams on any day.
 The instructor(s) of the last nondepartmental exam(s) on that day must reschedule the student’s exam during the final exam period.
 It is the obligation of students with such conflicts to make appropriate arrangements with the instructor at least two weeks prior to the end of classes.

 Note: Some units offer departmental exams in which one common exam period is assigned to all sections of a particular course.
 These exams should not be rescheduled.
+However, if a student has three departmental exams on one day, the third departmental exam must be rescheduled for that student.

 In-class, written quizzes or tests counting more than 10 percent of the semester grade may not be given the last five calendar days before the study period.
 The study period, designated as “Study Day” on the Academic Calendar, is set aside for final examination study.
 There should be no assignments or projects due during this time.